Hamra Street: Economy

-Although it has yet to revive fully its pre-war legacy, Hamra Street has undergone many renovations and is still regarded by many as the heart of the city.
-While it is no longer the nightlife and commercial center of Beirut, it has become one of many pocket areas and streets scattered throughout the city, and is included with other streets and areas as Rue Monot, Rue Gouraud, and Rue Verdun.
+Although it has yet to revive fully its pre-war legacy, Hamra Street has undergone many renovations.
+While it is no longer the nightlife and commercial center of Beirut, it has become one of many pocket areas and streets scattered throughout the city.

 Hamra Street Festival

 Hamra Streets Festival is launched in the autumn of each year under the patronage of the Prime Minister.
-It is a convivial and cultural festival, its aim is to exhibit the cultural and artistic diversity of Lebanon in general and Hamra Street in particular.
+Its aim is to exhibit the cultural and artistic diversity of Lebanon in general and Hamra Street in particular.

-The festival has encompassed a vast number of activities and events that target all age groups.
-Participation in the festival is flexible, and it greatly encourages amateur musicians, Artists and Free-lancers in all fields of the Arts.
-A wide variety of professional musicians perform after 8:30 p.m. each night while Amateurs reign the stages during the day.
-The Inauguration & Carnival Parade includes Carnival Float (Char de Carnaval), Dancing Groups, Zaffee loubnaniyya, Harley Davidson Owners HOG, The Beirut Orchestra, University Clubs Parade, Firemen, Croix Rouge Libanaise, Fuel Tankers with donkeys, Vegetable Chariots, Street Artists (Fire eater, stilt walker, etc.), Vintage Car etc. and a firework show afterwards.
+The festival has encompassed a number of activities.
+A variety of professional musicians perform after 8:30 p.m. each night while Amateurs reign the stages during the day.
+The Inauguration & Carnival Parade includes Carnival Float (Char de Carnaval), Dancing Groups, Zaffee loubnaniyya, Harley Davidson Owners HOG, The Beirut Orchestra, University Clubs Parade, Firemen, Croix Rouge Libanaise, Fuel Tankers.